-Venmo does not require personal accounts in order to receive money.
+Venmo does not require personal accounts to receive money.
 You can just download the app and make an account.
-The money will stay in the Venmo account and you can send money to someone.
-If you would like to transfer money to an actual account outside of Venmo then you will need to link up your bank account.
+The money will stay in the Venmo account, and you can send money to someone.
+If you would like to transfer money to an actual account outside of Venmo, then you will need to link up your bank account.

 Is Venmo Safe?

-It is always good to become education on the behaviors of scam artists.
-Criminals will always look for a way into accounts whether that is your typical savings at Wels Fargo or you account on Venmo.
+It is always good to become educated on the behaviors of scam artists.
+Criminals will always look for a way into accounts, whether that is your typical savings at Wells Fargo or your account on Venmo.
 To be comforted in knowing there are security researchers for Venmo that often identify hiccups in the software.

-- When you type in your friend or families name you may see multiple accounts.
-Some people create spoof accounts with similar photos of your friends or family.
-Basically catfishing users.
-If you leave your privacy settings to public this is very easy to do.
+- When you type in your friend or family name, you may see multiple accounts.
+Some people create spoof accounts with similar photos of your friends or family, catfishing users.
+If you leave your privacy settings to the public, this is very easy to do.

 - Having privacy settings on your phone is important.
-If your phone were to get stolen and the criminal can just open it right up and access you Venmo account, expect for a hefty transfer.
+If your phone were to get stolen and the criminal can just open it right up and access your Venmo account for a hefty transfer.

 If scamming were to happen, to help yourself make sure you do not leave a lot of money in the Venmo account.
 Venmo allows you to report a fraudulent charge within 60 days of the claim.
-In most causes individuals do receive their money back.
-Unfortunately if you were to send money to the wrong user name, you cannot cancel or reverse the payment.
-You can message that user and if they are kind enough they will just send it back.
+In most cases, individuals do receive their money back.
+Unfortunately, if you were to send money to the wrong user name, you cannot cancel or reverse the payment.
+You can message that user, and if they are kind enough, they will just send it back.
 Or said before, just make a claim and explain what happened.